ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Number of time slices. nt_slices = nt/time_slice
    x : array_like
-       Values of the real space x (radial) grid. dx : array_like
+       Values of the real space x (radial) grid. x_box_size : float
+       Real space size of the box in the x-direction. dx : array_like
        Values of the dx (radial separation) grid. fit_dx : array_like